 THE BEST SOLUTION

 We believe the best deterrent to snails and slugs is food grade diatomaceous earth (DE) pronounced "dia-toh-may'-shus", which can be difficult to find but is generally available at most health food, natural food stores and Amazon online.
 Be sure to get "food grade" not "pool".
 The pool product used to clean swimming pools has harmful additives and can harm your plants and wild life.
 Also be careful of DE sold in garden shops which generally contains harmful additives to speed up the effectiveness of the product.
 If it does not specifically say "food grade", do not use it.
 Food grade diatomaceous earth is totally harmless to you, your pets and all mammals.
 You can eat it if you want (don't know why you would want to).

 It kills crawling insects like roaches, snails, fleas and ticks by dehydrating them.
 It has some drawbacks such as it must be reapplied after rain and it takes several days to rid your garden of snails but it works and is safe.

-As a sidenote...if you ever have fleas invade your home, food grade DE is the best solution.
+As a sidenote...if you pets and have ever have fleas invade your home, food grade DE is the best solution.
 It takes two to three weeks to eliminate fleas but it will definitely get rid of them without using any poison.